frimik/awesome-devops/README.md

 - [gangway](https://github.com/heptiolabs/gangway) - An application that can be used to easily enable authentication flows via OIDC for a kubernetes cluster.
 - [kapp](https://get-kapp.io/) - Deploy and view groups of Kubernetes resources as "applications".
 Apply changes safely and predictably, watching resources as they converge.
 - [k8s-metadata-injector](https://github.com/almariah/k8s-metadata-injector) - Inject metadata into kubernetes resources based on namespces
+- [kubeapps](https://kubeapps.com/) - Your Application Dashboard for Kubernetes

 ### Development environments